SynBioDex/SBOL-visual/SEPs/SEP_V021.md

 ## Abstract

-This SEP proposes to add a non directional arrow(line) for interactions of unknown type where a directionality can't be inferred.
+This SEP proposes to add a non directional arrow(line) for interactions of unknown type, or participants with unkown role, where a directionality can't be inferred.

 ## 1. Rationale <a name="rationale"></a>

-There is currently no defined way to show an interaction where the directionality can't be inferred from the interaction type.
+There is currently no defined way to show an interaction where the directionality can't be inferred.

 ## 2. Specification <a name="specification"></a>